 Letters to the Land takes inspiration from Plato’s text Symposium, in which a group of seven distinct thinkers converse on the topic of love.
 In ancient Greece, the combination of drinking and thinking drew people to the symposia.
 By the 19th century,

-Bik Van der Pol commissioned seven individuals -each fulfilling a different role or archetype- to write a letter to the land.
+Bik Van der Pol invited seven individuals -each fulfilling a different role or archetype- to write a letter to the land.
 Taking the form of a sound installation, the perspectives of these Australian thinkers including Aunty Joy Wandin Murphy AO (the host/traditional owner), Evelyn Araluen Corr (the writer/poet), Justin Clemens (the philosopher), Justine Poon (the legal expert), Nurin Veis (the educator), Dermot Henry (the scientist) and Michael Short (the rhetorician) are brought together as a chorus.
 Each of these letters can be be heard individually, and in dialogue with one another, with their voices eventually absorbed back into the soil.